 Unlike the two extensions above, I can’t think of a good reason why any business would not set up sitelinks extensions.
 Think of sitelinks extensions as additional text ads that can be displayed below your standard ad.
-More often than not, only the headline of the sitelinks will be displayed, but it’s also possible that AdWords will display the full sitelink ad with a headline and 2 description lines.
+More often than not, only the headline of the sitelinks will be displayed, but it’s also possible that Google will display the full sitelink ad with a headline and 2 description lines.
 As you can imagine, those ads really crowd out the search results to help your ad stand out!

 4. Callout extensions

 Callout extensions are essentially bullet points that you can add below your standard ad.
-Like sitelinks I can’t think of any reason why an advertiser would not include Callouts because it’s a great way to provide additional selling points in your ads.
+Like sitelinks, I can’t think of any reason why an advertiser would not include Callouts because it’s a great way to provide additional selling points in your ads.

 5. Review extensions